Deshaun Watson turned into a receiver on the trick play touchdown that finally delivered the Texans a win over the New England Patriots.

 Bill Belichick turned beyond grumpy after the Texans toppled the Patriots.

-Texans quarterback Deshaun Watson is playing like a star.
+Texans quarterback Deshaun Watson is one of the NFL's best.

 Deshaun Watson at the Center for Pursuit luncheon.
 (Photo by Daniel Ortiz)